-In research reported in the respected British medical journal in 2013, over two million patients in Canada, USA and UK, two million with no chronic kidney disease, and 60,000 with chronic kidney disease were followed, after being prescribed with either high potency or low potency statins.
+In research reported in the respected British medical journal in 2013, over two million patients in Canada, USA and UK, two million with no chronic kidney disease, and 60,000 with chronic kidney disease were followed, after being prescribed with either high or low potency statins.

 What were the results of that research?

 Within four months, there were 4691 hospitalisation of patients with acute kidney injury.
 That is in the group with no prior kidney disease.
 And 1896 hospitalisations of those with a prior history of kidney disease.